 Restore Our Republic

 Ninety-two percent of Americans believe “the government is pretty much run by a few big interests looking out for themselves.”
 The bad news is they’re right.
 A 20-year comparison of public opinion and the laws passed by Congress found average American voices “have only a minuscule, near-zero, statistically non-significant impact upon public policy.”
-Restoring a fair balance between citizens and elites requires limiting money in politics, repairing our broken elections, and outlawing legalized corruption.
+Restoring a fair balance between citizens and elites requires shining a light on money in politics, repairing our broken elections, and outlawing legalized corruption.

 The American Anti-Corruption Act accomplishes all three of these reforms, and Cooper will fight to pass it.